 If you’ve never had an ingrown hair, you might not know how to spot one.
 But they’re pretty easy to recognize.

-“Dead skin cells can accumulate on the surface of the skin and block the hair follicle, preventing its normal growth up and out of the skin,” said Dr. Maral Skelsey, director of the Dermatologic Surgery Center of Washington.
+Hair typically grows upward from the follicle and through the skin, but ingrown hairs grow sideways or under the skin.
+“Dead skin cells can accumulate on the surface of the skin and block the hair follicle, preventing its normal growth up and out of the skin,” says Dr. Maral Skelsey, director of the Dermatologic Surgery Center of Washington.

-“When ingrown hairs cause an infection in the hair follicles (folliculitis) and resemble an acne pustule, they can be painful,” said Dr. Dendy Engelman, a board-certified dermatologist.
+On their own, ingrown hairs don’t typically hurt, but when they become inflamed, they can cause irritation.
+“When ingrown hairs cause an infection in the hair follicles (folliculitis) and resemble an acne pustule, they can be painful,” notes Engelman.